jmurphy007/Stanley-Parable-Parody/README.txt

 I managed to get my friend Adam to voice the lines in the script since he did a funny impression of the Narrator from the original game.

-To have the project work properly, please download each file into the same folder and extract all 7z files.
+To have the project work properly, please download each file into the same folder.
 If you have any trouble with downloading and opening the files, please let me know.

 I also apologize, unfortunatly the text file listing where the textures came from is lost.